andrejlevkovitch/vim-lua-format/README.md

 After this when you press `<C-K>` or just save `*.lua` file, it will be automaticly formatted.

-Also you can add to your `.vimrc` next lines:
+Other way you can add to your `.vimrc` next lines:
 ```
 function!
 LuaFormat()
   let sourcefile=expand("%")